IBM/aspera-cli/docs/README.erb.md

 $ <%=cmd%> conf id f5boot update --url=https://localhost/aspera/faspex --auth=boot --password=ABC.DEF.GHI...
 ```

-For web method, create an API client in Faspex, and use: --auth=web

-For JWT, create an API client in Faspex with jwt supporot, and use: --auth=jwt
-as of beta£3 this does not allow regular users.

 Ready to use Faspex5 with CLI.

-Once the graphical registration form exist, ther bootstrap method can be removed.

 # Plugin: IBM Aspera Faspex (4.x)